Attractions

 The fort at Flygansvær is relatively large and well preserved.
 An information board has been set up at the fort with a map of the facility.

-At Kaldafoss, a memorial was erected in 2014 in the memory of three British airmen who were shot down in 1941.
+At Kaldafoss, a memorial was erected in 2014 in memory of three British airmen who were shot down in 1941.